cezarysanecki/parking-domain/README.md

 1. _Ideal code does not exist!_
 1. _Make analysis before coding!_
-1. _Tests are great, but when you are prototyping they are slowing you down_
+1. _Tests are great, but when you are prototyping they are slowing you down!_

 ## Assumptions

-1. Duplication of chosen logic is sometimes good f.ex. validation of exceeding parking spot space (stable requirement)
+1. Duplication of chosen logic is sometimes good f.ex. validation of exceeding parking spot space (stable requirement).

 ## FAQ